Contact us to plan your Travel!

 We use professional Nauticam underwater camera housings and multiple, off-camera, underwater lighting systems to create technically complex and artistic images: an underwater photographic studio.

-The incredibly technical aspect of our underwater trash the dress photography means each photographer needs at least one assistant for lighting alone.
+The incredibly technical aspect of our underwater wedding photography and trash the dress sessions means each photographer needs at least one assistant for lighting alone.
 When working with water and electronics anything can happen!
-We also have 2 sets of everything: cameras, housings and lights so nothing can stop your photoshoot.

-Here are del Sol Photography’s top tips and tricks on how to rock your cenote trash the dress!
+Here are del Sol Photography’s top tips and tricks on how to rock your Cenote Trash the Dress Underwater Wedding Photography!

 Avoid Wardrobe Malfunctions

 Strapless dresses are all the rage for destination weddings, but they often lead to “wardrobe malfunctions”.
 They become very heavy and tend to pull down underwater.
 Be sure that the dress fits you well and gives you the freedom to move comfortably and swim.
 SOMETIMES, wardrobe malfunctions may lead to some pretty awesome photos… we like to call those “happy accidents” and these usually lead to some of the most amazing and sexy photographs of couples in love you have ever seen.
-Some #NSFW pictures here “Adam and Eve Sessions“
+Some Not so safe for work pictures here “Adam and Eve Sessions”

-Get your hair and makeup done by professionals (waterproof is best!) and bring a small make-up bag for in between touch-ups.
-We recommend Sara Tamargo (Sol’s sister)
+Get your hair and makeup done by professionals (waterproof is best!)
+Bring a small make-up bag for in between touch-ups.
+If you’re going to do your own makeup be sure to use a good primer and fixative spray.

 Bring your veil, bouquet, props with a POP of color, cool sunglasses, alternate wardrobe or some sexy heels.
 How about a second, brightly colored dress or something more casual and fun.
 Details can really make a photo.
 We love, love, looove Chelsea Bond barefoot Jewelry.
 Ask about their Special Promos!
 Incorporate your hobbies and passions into the shoot, bring special props (that you don’t mind getting wet of course).
 Photographs, lingerie, sports gear, grandma’s handkerchief, any personal touch you can think of that will really create a moment.
 You might not use it all but it’s great to have options!